mheap/nexmo-developer/_documentation/en/voice/voice-api/code-snippets/connect-an-inbound-call.md

 Key |	Description
 -- | --
-`NEXMO_NUMBER` |  This is your nexmo number used for CallerID to the recipient.
+`NEXMO_NUMBER` |  This is your Nexmo number used for CallerID to the recipient.
 `YOUR_SECOND_NUMBER` |  This is the number to be connected to e.g. 447700900002.

 ```code_snippets